gale2307/Jarvis/docs/final.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EB2UiAb8acw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Project Summary
-Jarvis is an End-to-End Question Answering System integrated into Minecraft that answers the player’s questions about the game through the chatbox, using the Minecraft Wikipedia as its database.
-Using search engines like Google, one can easily find the relevant webpages to the question, but Jarvis takes that a step further and returns the phrase from those webpages that answers the question.
+JARVIS is an End-to-End Question Answering System integrated into Minecraft that answers the player’s questions about the game through the chatbox, using the Minecraft Wikipedia as its database.
+Using search engines like Google, one can easily find the relevant webpages to the question, but JARVIS takes that a step further and returns the phrase from those webpages that answers the question.

-Combining an information retrieval (IR) system with a Question-Answering (QA) model, Jarvis can efficiently search through its corpus.
+Combining an information retrieval (IR) system with a Question-Answering (QA) model, JARVIS can efficiently search through its corpus.
 It is able to answer any questions that the Minecraft Wikipedia is able to answer with decent accuracy, as long as that information is stored as text in the website’s html.

 ## Approach

 #### IR system
-The baseline for Jarvis’s IR component is the system we used for the status report.
+The baseline for JARVIS’s IR component is the system we used for the status report.
 It crawls the Minecraft Wiki using BeautifulSoup, saving text snippets from each page and filtering out pages that are not relevant to the Minecraft game (i.e. the spinoff games).
 After the corpus is complete, Whoosh is used to write an index for the corpus, with a schema based on each page’s literal title and content.
 Each page’s content is analyzed using Whoosh’s default word analyzer (which uses lowercase filtering and a regex tokenizer) and default stopwords list.
 Retrieval is also handled with Whoosh.
 The retriever starts by asking the user to input a query.
 The query is parsed using Whoosh’s default single-field query parser on the content field, which then passes the parsed query to a searcher, which returns the literal titles of the top 3 pages in the corpus scored by the BM25 ranking system.

 BM25 is a bag-of-words retrieval function that scores documents by query terms appearing in the document.
 The function for BM25 looks like: